 How Can CFT Help An Adult With Anxiety?

 Compassion-focused psychotherapy can be an invaluable resource for an adult struggling with anxiety.
 An experienced therapist is equipped to provide counsel in a safe and supportive environment, helping the individual to identify problem areas and as well as implement tailored strategies that may work best for them.
-With compassion-focused psychotherapy, the therapist will use an empathetic approach in order to help their client manage day-to-day life challenges more effectively and strengthen resilience in the face of adversity.
+With compassion-focused psychotherapy, the psychotherapist will use an empathetic approach in order to help their client manage day-to-day life challenges more effectively and strengthen resilience in the face of adversity.
 This kind of psychotherapy is highly beneficial in boosting a person’s self-esteem and overall well-being so they can engage positively with their daily activities.

 Benefits of Compassion-Focused Therapy For Adults With Anxiety